bcc-code/bcc-decision-records/docs/index.md

+---
-# Architectural Decision Records for BCC IT Projects
+title: Decision Records for BCC IT
+home: true
+---

+# Introduction